GlareDB/glaredb.github.io/cloud/deployments.md

 ## Deleting passwords

-Credentials for the deployment are listed in then **Database users panel**, located from the sidebar of the **SQL workspace**.
+Credentials for the deployment are listed in the **Database users panel**, located from the sidebar of the **SQL workspace**.
 To delete a credential, click the three dot menu and select **Remove**.